zeroluck/docs/sources/reference/oxTrust/oauth2.md

 ## Scopes
 ![Scope menu](img/admin_oauth2_scopemenu.png)

-In comparison to SAML, scopes are equivalent to attributes.
-Scopes can be called the details which are permitted to be shared by the person who owns them.
-Scopes can also be related to the access token and defined as the input parameters for the access tokens.
+The data of a resource owner requested by an application to access the resouece is called Scopes.
+The resouece owner permits the scopes the application can access and this allows the data owner to decide what details he wishes to share with the application.
+Claims are more fine grain in nature and they are generally accepted from trusted entity.
 One example can be the *Address* scope which as *PO Box*, *City* claims in it.
 Gluu Server defines six scopes by default.
 ![Scopes Screenshot](img/admin_oauth2_scope.png)

 The Gluu Server Administrator can easily add more scopes with the GUI.
 Click on *Add Scope* --> Provide Display Name, Description --> Click on *Add Claim* --> A new window with available claims will appear --> Select desired values --> Click *Ok* --> Click *Add*.